Suhail Muhammad Hamoud: Military career and role as a rebel fighter

-In April or May 2017, Suhail uploaded pictures of himself smoking in front of a Tahrir al-Sham sign which stated "Smoking is haram".
+Around April or May 2017, Suhail uploaded pictures of himself smoking in front of a Tahrir al-Sham sign which stated "Smoking is haram".
 He uploaded another picture of him with duct tape in front of an HTS sign saying "No to a truce because it is sedition".
 While driving in the village of Ihsim, he was arrested by HTS.
 When he went to the HTS police in the village of Marayan the following day, he was accused of "derision of religion."
 He was arrested by the HTS security branch and taken to a prison.
 An attempt by a delegation of Hamoud's Sham Legion fighters to negotiate his release was unsuccessful.
 Hammoud's relative was told that he would appear before an HTS judge.

 Leaders of several Free Syrian Army-affiliated groups have privately petitioned HTS to release Hammoud.
-On May 13, 2017, it was reported that he was released from custody.
+On 13 May 2017, it was reported that he was released from custody.

-On 10 February 2020, Hammoud returned to Idlib Governorate to participate in military operations against the Syrian army for the first time since his release.
+On 10 February 2020, Hammoud returned to Idlib Governorate to participate in military operations against Syrian government forces for the first time since his release.

 On 18 March 2020, Hammoud was the target of a kidnapping attempt in the city of Idlib.
 He was shot in the foot, but the assailants were engaged by people accompanying him.
 HTS was blamed for the attack, but has denied this.
 After being hospitalized, Hammoud left Idlib governorate for northern Aleppo.

-On 25 February 2022, Hammoud expressed his urge to travel to Ukraine and fight with the Ukrainian army against the Russian army during their invasion of the country.
+On 25 February 2022, Hammoud expressed his urge to travel to Ukraine and fight with the Ukrainian Army against the Russian army during their invasion of the country.

+On 22 March 2023, Hammoud posted a photo on Twitter of him and a TOW missile launcher with a caption: "Wherever Russia goes, I will be at my job".
+Rumors appeared that Hammoud might be fighting in Ukraine after the tweet, however there is no evidence of this.

+On 27 December 2024, Hammoud replied on Twitter to a post by Volodymyr Zelenskyy asking "How can I go to Ukraine and fight with you against Russian forces?"